Info for Broadcasters and Cable Companies

 4. Alerts sent using CAP are primarily distributed via FEMA's Integrated Public Alert and Warning System (IPAWS).
 This system can distribute alerts to cell phones (Wireless Emergency Alerts or WEA), broadcasters and cable systems for EAS broadcasts to the public, and also via NOAA Weather Radio.

-5. Alerts from StateComm to IPAWS are also provided direct to broadcasters and cable systems via MyStateUSA (AlertSense) for added redundancy in the event of problems with FEMA's servers.
-In the event of a systemic Intertnet outage, alerts will be distributed via NOAA Weather Radio, which will be re-broadcast by broadcasters via EAS, providing further redundancy.
+5. In the event of a systemic Intertnet outage, alerts will be distributed via NOAA Weather Radio, which will be re-broadcast by broadcasters via EAS, providing further redundancy.

 · Inland Northwest Local Plan: